erictzimas/caesarscipher/README.md

 # Usage

-Once you start it, the script is going to ask you which mode you like to choose/ Press 'e' for encryption mode
+Once you start it, the script is going to ask you which mode you like to choose.
+Press 'e' for encryption mode
 Press 'd' for decryption mode
 Afterwards input your text(only small characters for now)